ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/indexes/querying/spatial.dotnet.markdown

     spatial.circle(20, 47.623473, -122.3060097)
 )

-// The query returns all matching employee entities
+// The query returns all matching Event entities
 // that are located within 20 kilometers radius
 // from point (47.623473 latitude, -122.3060097 longitude).
 {CODE-TAB-BLOCK/}